Zoomed Image

 Asset History

-Viewing Asset History
+Viewing History for One Asset

 1. Find the asset you want to inspect (search by name, serial number, or asset tag)